 A modern user is picky and demanding.
 He seeks authenticity from the business/brand he wants to deal with.
 That's why stock photography will hardly capture their eye.
 Custom illustrations bring more personality to online projects, making your site's visual appeal stick in your clients' memory for long.

-This is one of the web design trends we hope will pick up speed - everyone needs to make this happen by using less and less stock photography, but rather more and more custom imagery.
+This is one of the website design trends we hope will pick up speed - everyone needs to make this happen by using less and less stock photography, but rather more and more custom imagery.

 Trust plays a pre-defining role in the success of any business.